squid-cache/squid-cache.github.io/MergeProcedure.rst

  * '''Attachment''': A bzr merge bundle or a manual patch in a unified diff format.

 === Suitability for Merge ===
-Please try to not commit unfinished stuff needing more code to actually work the way intended.
-HEAD is meant for sharing working code updates with earlybird testers.
-Development is supposed to done on branches before merging.
+Please try to not commit unfinished stuff needing more code to actually work the way intended. trunk is meant for sharing working code updates with earlybird testers.
+Development is supposed to be done on branches before merging.

 If a follow up change (bugfix etc) is committed related to an earlier change please refer to the subject (first line) of the previous change in the commit message.